Hello friends! Today, I will tell you how I grow my Coral Bells under pine trees.

 As I mentioned before, there is such a thing as dry shade under trees.
 To fix this drawback you need to water your Coral Bells regularly.

-This should be done as soon as the soil is a little more than an inch dry.
-If you don’t water in time, nothing will happen, the heuchera will survive for 1-2 days without water.
-Also, there is usually little sun under the tree canopy and the plant will not evaporate very much water.
+It would be best to water your Coral Bells as soon as the soil is slightly more than an inch dry.
+Nothing will happen if you don’t water in time; the heuchera will survive for 1-2 days without water.

-The amount of water should be plenty.
-You need at least 1-2 gallons or more for each bush.
-In this case, it makes sense to use drip irrigation.
+The amount of water should be enough.
+It would be best to give at least 1 gallon or more for each bush.

-Overwatering and root rot are rare if you are growing perennials under trees.
-Large trees usually soak up all the extra moisture.
+Overwatering and root rot are rare if you are growing heucheras under trees.
+Big trees usually soak up all the extra moisture.

 Fertilizing

-The best fertilizer at the start is compost and slow-release pellets.
+Compost and slow-release pellets are the best fertilizers to start with.
 I already explained how to use compost in the chapter on soil preparation.

-When planting heuchera you need to pour about 1 ounce of pellets under each bush once.
-The pellets usually last all season long, which means the plant will be covered all the way through the winter.
+When planting heuchera, pour about 1 ounce of pellets under each bush.
+The pellets usually last all season long, so the plant will take root quickly.

-A month after planting, water the heuchera once with a water-soluble multi-purpose fertilizer.
-This will give it even more of a boost to get it into its new location faster.
+Once a month after planting, water the heuchera with a water-soluble multi-purpose fertilizer.
+This will give it even more of a boost to get established in a new place faster.

 Mulching

 The best mulch is organic matter.
-You can mulch with the same compost that was used to make the soil mix.
+You can mulch with compost.
 In addition to other benefits, compost is also an additional fertilizer.
 But it is worse at preventing weeds from sprouting.

 A second good mulch is pine bark.
 Choose a fraction of 1 to 2 inches.
-It will be great protection against weeds.
-Also, the bark has a fairly long-lasting life.
+It will be excellent protection against weeds.
+Also, the bark has a relatively long-lasting life.

-The layer of mulch should be 1-2 inches.
-Try not to mulch too close to the stem to prevent it from rotting.
+The mulch layer should be 1-2 inches thick.
+To prevent rotting, do not mulch too close to the stem.